aravindhanchandran/Blood-donation-analysis-using-ML/README.md

 # Blood-donation-analysis-using-ML

+Aim Of Project:
+To build a model which can identify who is likely to donate blood again.

-Using different Machine Learning model to conclude the highest accuracy score
+Using different Machine Learning model to conclude the which models predict highest accuracy score